TabbyML/tabby/docs/conversion.md

 # Model conversion

 The core CTranslate2 implementation is framework agnostic.
 The logic that is specific to each framework is moved to a conversion step that loads supported models into a unified representation.
-The weights can then be quantized and saved into an optimized binary format.
+The weights are then optionally quantized and saved into an optimized binary format.

 ## Supported frameworks